 The Importance of Professional AC Maintenance

 Your air conditioning system works hard during the summer months, so it’s vital to ensure that it’s clean and ready for heavy usage during the season.
 Because your air conditioner compressor is located outdoors, it’s important to keep it clean and free from damaging materials.
-If you can’t find time in your busy schedule to tackle these big tips, you can always reach out to your local AC maintenance professionals at Blazer Heating and Air.
+If you can’t find time in your busy schedule to tackle these big tips, you can always reach out to your local AC maintenance professionals at Blazer Heating, Air, and Plumbing.
 We are a locally-owned provider of heating and cooling solutions for customers in Richmond and surrounding communities.
 You won’t find a better investment of your time or money than a tune-up and maintenance plan with your local HVAC specialist.
 We’ve served the community since 1989, and it would be a pleasure to provide you with AC maintenance.
 Contact our office at (804) 277-2458 today to schedule an appointment!